Key References & Legislation

 Can I make a NSW workers compensation claim for rib fracture?

 A claim may be available if the rib fracture arose out of work or was materially aggravated by work.
-The answer depends on the medical evidence, work history, notice evidence, certificates of capacity and any insurer decision already made.
+The practical starting point is to compare the diagnosis with work features such as high-force falls or crush incidents, heavy manual handling incidents with severe symptoms and vehicle or machinery incidents, then check the certificates of capacity, treatment notes and any insurer decision already made.

 What evidence usually matters most for rib fracture?